kevinyswong/kevinyswong.github.io/index.md

 contagious gloom?
 I, spreading malevolent ideas like the plague, impressing on the mind a scar that cannot be washed out.
 Is there a redemption at the end of the tunnel that justifies the journey?
 What am I here for, and what am I doing?
-I, too, am completely useless.
+I too am completely useless.

 <br>